bhisaac/5eFP/5eFP-SRD.md

 ## Trinkets

 Trinkets are small items with unusual properties found throughout the game world.
-They are mostly interesting items that do not provide game features or concrete benefits.
-They add flavor to your character.
-Each trinket has one upgrade slot.
+They begin as mere curios without game features.
+They can add flavor to your character and give you story ideas.
+Additionally, each trinket has one upgrade slot, which you can use to add game features to your trinket (more details TBA).

 ### Curious Bauble